Top-line stats and headline takeaways for anyone short on time. The detailed breakdown sits below.

 Ideas you're bringing to the table.

 Your open-text answers gave us a remarkable amount of detail on what a podcast could look like.
-Three threads keep coming up: a clear length cap, a specific weekly cadence (usually a preview plus a review), and host quality as the make-or-break variable.
-Below: your thinking, in your own words.
-Ours to read alongside the data and combine with our own.
+Three threads keep coming up: a clear length cap, a specific weekly cadence (usually a preview plus a review), and host quality as the make-or-break factor.
+Your thinking, in your own words:

 Length & cadence